 A welcoming pub is the Tiger Inn.
 It’s close to the town centre on Barrack Street, which runs north off East Street.
 The pub is traditional with a nice atmosphere.
 Popular with locals, it is friendly to non-locals too.
 It has pleasant courtyard seating at the front and back of the pub.
 There is a good selection of real ale (and it’s not Palmers for a change).

-For a change from a pint head to The Bull’s cocktail bar, The Venner, tucked away behind a secret door at the end of the ballroom.
-Another cocktail bar, Dark Bear and was a runner up in the Observer Food Monthly Awards 2018 for best places to drink in 2018 and 2019.
-Now find it in The Cellar bar underneath Bridge House Hotel on East Street on Wednesday through to Saturday evenings.
-A joint venture by Dorset’s two leading mixologists, they specialise in workshops, local flavours and house-made infusions and syrups.
+For a change from a pint head to a cocktail bar.
+Dark Bear was a runner up in the Observer Food Monthly Awards for best places to drink in 2018 and 2019.
+Now find it in The Cellar bar underneath Bridge House Hotel on East Street.
+A joint venture by two Dorset mixologists, they specialise in workshops, local flavours and house-made infusions and syrups.

 Fancy a takeaway?
 You have various options, including Long’s Fish and Chips, Indian, Chinese and Domino’s pizza.